klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

    The location of these files, which defaults to files in the work directory, are specified by ``grid_weight_fname`` and ``region_mask_fname`` in the cfg file.
    These files are generated from the irf file.
+   The solver configuration function is run, to ensure that the generated files are
 #.
 Invoke ``gen_invoker_script``, to generate the solver invoker script.
    The location of the invoker script, which defaults to a file in the work directory, is specified by ``invoker_script_fname`` in the cfg file.